phpearth/docs/oop/intro.md

 classes.
 In a child class, we can modify the definition of a method inherited from parent class.

-In the following example `getPrice()` method is overriden to return price number with currency.
+In the following example, the `getPrice()` method is overriden to return a price number with currency.

 ```php
 public function getPrice()